fenghang454/fenghang454.github.io/_pages/about.md

   Nice to meet you!
   I am Hang FENG (冯航 in Chinese), from Xishui (习水 in Chinese), a summer mountain resort.
-  I am currently a PhD student in Geotechnical Engineering at the Hong Kong Polytechnic University, and I will graduate this September.
+  I am currently a PhD student in Geotechnical Engineering at the Hong Kong Polytechnic University.

   ![Mount Huangshan](/images/FengHang.jpg)
   (At Mount Huangshan, China)